leoskywork/file2/README.md

 # File2

-A tool to help to manipulate files
+A tool to manipulate files

 ## features

 * aggregate files to one folder
+* scan folder for file size info, so you can clean up disk

 ## todo